Dv8

-DV8 is a comic book published by Wildstorm.
+DV8 is a comic book published by American label Wildstorm.
 The series revolves around the lives of a group of Gen-Active people (Called DV8, or referred to as "The Deviants"), initially living in New York City under the supervision of Ivana Baiul, who sends them on life-threatening black ops assignments.

 Publication history

 The series lasted 32 issues.
-The story including most DV8 members continued in the pages of Gen-Active, a anthology series featuring various Wildstorm characters.
+The story including most DV8 members continued in the pages of Gen-Active, an anthology series featuring various Wildstorm characters.
 Gen-Active, lasted 6 issues.

 Writer Micah Ian Wright pitched a relaunch to WildStorm in 2003, but it was not picked up by the publisher.
 The artist in the book would have been Mark Robinson.

 The title returned in June 2010 as an eight-issue limited series called DV8: Gods and Monsters, written by Brian Wood with art by Rebekah Isaacs.
 The project is something Wood had been trying to get commissioned for years: